mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h3>Installing <b>liegroups</b> package</h3>

-<p align="justify">After cloning this repository to your local computer, you must install <b><a href="https://github.com/utiasSTARS/liegroups" target="_blank">liegroups</a></b> package to run the code if you would like to reproduce the results shown here in this repo or the paper.</p>
+<p align="justify">After cloning this repository to your local computer, you must install <b><a href="https://github.com/utiasSTARS/liegroups" target="_blank">liegroups</a></b> package if you would like to reproduce the results shown here in this repo or the paper.</p>

 <h4>Video Tutorial</h4>

 <p align="justify">If one fails or has troublesome experience in setting up the virtual environment <b>pyshoe</b>, the video in <a href="https://www.youtube.com/watch?v=CnA4yF7448c">Turkish</a> is available.
 English video is to be recorded and shared here soon.</p>

-<h3>VICON Room Experiments - Manual Annotation (Corrections) for LLIO</h3>
+<h3>VICON Room Experiments - Manual Annotation & Corrections for LLIO</h3>

-<p align="justify">To extract a <b>gait-driven system</b> (in other words a <b>stride & heading system</b> - <b>SHS</b>) from VICON training dataset, which is a sampling-frequency driven system (sample-wise INS), displacement and heading change (or (dx, dy) relative position change) values at <b>each</b> stride must be extracted.
-In addition to relative positioning data, stride indexes and imu data will be used in training a data-driven (also called modern) INS that functions as a stride-wise dead-reckoning system.
+<p align="justify">We aim to form a <b>gait-driven system</b> (in other words a <b>stride & heading system</b> - <b>SHS</b>) from VICON room experiments of PyShoe dataset.
+VICON room experiments are sample-wise annotated pedestrian trajectories.
+In addition IMU data with GT values, stride indexes are required in training a data-driven (also called modern) INS that functions as a stride-wise dead-reckoning system.
 Some researchers call a data-driven or modern INS as learned inertial odometry.</p>

 <p align="justify">Here, some troublesome experiments are shown to understand Zero Velocity (ZV) interval and stride detection problems.
 The optimal ZV detectors are selected (e.g., SHOE for experiment 4, ARED for experiment 6) with the corresponding optimal threshold values (optimal values are supplied by Wagstaff <i>et. al.</i> in the structure of the mat files for VICON room experiments of PyShoe dataset).</p>